20jasper/devto/variables-in-rust.md

   = note: `X` must be defined only once in the value namespace of this block
 ```

-However, Rust's `let` works like `var` here—it can be redeclared in the same namespace
+Rust's `let` works like `var` here—it can be redeclared in the same namespace

 ```rust
 fn main() {